-This is such a cool toy!
-It’s a sleek drone that your child can build themselves.
-And then they can race them with their friends.
-This is a great for learning about STEM while having a really fun time.
+This is a mini drone that has a hand control and is easier for kids to fly.
+This is a great for learning about STEM while having a really fun time!

 This kit has everything your child needs to build a real FM radio receiver.
 They even get to solder their circuits to the circuit board which will help them build the confidence they need to start building their own computers.

 This?
 Is truly amazing.
 Your tween can actually build their own computer.
-And then they can play the Raspberry Pi edition of Minecraft.
-This toy was the Tech Toy of the Year in 2018.
 It teaches kids how technology works and empowers them to invent their own tech items.

 Another wonderful Lego STEM toy for tween and teens.
 The kit comes with incredibly detailed instructions and the Lego pieces needed to connect with the Legos you already have to make these machines.